 A: Once you have submitted your FAFSA or CA Dream Act Application, you should log in to your My Mission Portal account regularly and check your Financial Aid requirements.
 Keep checking back to look for your Financial Aid award or other requirements posted during the review process.

-A: If you have a balance on your account or were notified that you need to pay money back it may be because you dropped units after receiving your aid, fail to complete courses may require that you pay back some or all of the money received.
+A: If you have a balance on your account or were notified that you need to pay money back it may be because you dropped units after receiving your aid, failing to complete courses may require that you pay back some or all of the money received.
 This is referred to as R2T4.

-A: International students are not eligible for the US government aid programs (Pell Grant, SEOG Grant, Direct Loans, , and Federal Work-Study).
-However, many there may be scholarship opportunities.
-Visit the Mission College Scholarship website for further resources.
+A: International students are not eligible for the US government and California State aid programs (Pell Grant, SEOG Grant, Direct Loans, Federal Work-Study, Cal Grant, CCPG, SSRG).

-How do I apply for a Work Study?
+Q: How do I apply for work study?